TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/database-settings/mongodb.md

 * [Configure MDCB MongoDB driver]({{< ref "/tyk-multi-data-centre/mdcb-configuration-options" >}})
 * [Configure Pump MongoDB driver](https://github.com/TykTechnologies/tyk-pump#driver-type)

-We recommend using mongo-go driver if you are using MongoDB 4.4.x+.
-For MongoDB versions prior to 4.4, please use mgo driver.
+We recommend using the mongo-go driver if you are using MongoDB 4.4.x+.
+For MongoDB versions prior to 4.4, please use the mgo driver.

 With mongo-go driver, we support latest version of MongoDB (5.0.x and v6.0.x) and also features such as "+srv" connection string and SCRAM-SHA-256.
 For more details, visit the MongoDB doc:
 * [Connection Guide](https://www.mongodb.com/docs/drivers/go/v1.11/fundamentals/connection/)